How Brexit May Impact Your Personal & Commercial Insurance.

 You may need to tell HMRC if you’re working in the EU or pay social security contributions.

-Check your business travel entry requirements and if your qualifications will be recognised in the EU.
+Check your business travel entry requirements and if the EU recognises your qualifications.

-With the changes happening in January we feel it’s more important than ever to have a broker you can depend on and should you need to claim, our in house claims team will provide you with a prompt, personal service with dedicated claims handler.
+With the changes happening in January, we feel it’s more important than ever to have a broker you can depend on.
+Should you need to make a personal or commercial insurance claim, our in house claims team will provide you with a prompt, personal service with dedicated claims handler.

 For more information on how we can help with your personal or commercial insurance